 Towering statue of India’s independence leader unveiled

-India’s prime minister has unveiled a towering bronze statue of Sardar Vallabbhai Patel, a key independence leader and the country’s first home minister after British colonialists left in 1947.
+India’s prime minister has unveiled a towering bronze statue of Sardar Vallabhbhai Patel, a key independence leader being promoted as a national icon in the ruling party’s campaign ahead of next year’s general elections.

-At 597ft, it is one of the tallest statues in the world built at a cost of more than £300 million in Kevadiya, a village in Gujarat state.
-Prime minister Narendra Modi and Patel hail from Gujarat.
+Patel, who hailed from prime minister Narendra Modi’s native Gujarat state, was also India’s first home minister after the 1947 independence from Britain.

-Mr Modi inaugurated the “Statue of Unity” on the bank of the Narmada river.
-He had promised the project despite criticism that India could not afford to spend so much on a statue.
+He was known as the “Iron Man of India” for integrating various states in the post-independence era, when the creation of Pakistan led to massive bloodshed between Hindus and Muslims moving between the two nations.

 A tribute to the great Sardar Patel!
 Dedicating the ‘Statue of Unity’ to the nation.
 Here’s my speech. https://t.co/OEDjhW1MrT— Narendra Modi (@narendramodi) October 31, 2018